kakuffo/Dockerfiles/README.md

 | Docker REST API|Docker provides an API for interacting with the Docker daemon (called the Docker Engine API), as well as SDKs for Go and Python.|
 | Docker CLI|Depending on your Docker system configuration, you may be required to preface each docker command with sudo. |

+# Kubernetes kubectl integration with Docker

+You can use the Kubernetes command line tool kubectl to interact with the API Server.
+Using kubectl is straightforward if you are familiar with the Docker command line tool.
+However, there are a few differences between the docker commands and the kubectl commands.
+The following sections show a docker sub-command and describe the equivalent kubectl command.

+## docker run

+## docker ps

+## docker attach

+## docker exec

+## docker logs

+## docker stop and docker rm

+## docker login

+## docker version

+##docker info